cdapio/coopr/CONTRIBUTING.md

-# Contributing to Cask Coopr
+# Contributing to Coopr

-Are you interested in making Cask Coopr better?
+Are you interested in making Coopr better?
 Our development model is a simple pull-based model with a consensus building phase, similar to the Apache's voting process.
-If you want to help make Cask Coopr better, by adding new features, fixing bugs, or even suggesting improvements to something that's already there, here's how you can
+If you want to help make Coopr better, by adding new features, fixing bugs, or even suggesting improvements to something that's already there, here's how you can
 contribute: